alisa-sanakoeva/snakes-of-Georgia/README.md

-# Unilab Flask Server [demo]
+# Snakes Flask Server [demo]
-Flask Web Server for project "Snakes of Georgia database"
+Flask Web Server for project "Snakes of Georgia"

 ## Documentation
-A database to contain data about snakes native to Georgia
+This is a database to contain data about snakes that are native to Georgia

 **Methods**: